darinaJur/darinaJur/README.md

 Hello!
 I’m Darina.
-I recently transitioned from a career as a consulting engineer in construction to graduating from a Software Development course at Northcoders.
-I'm looking to continue my career as a full-stack developer in a professional setting that encourages continuous development and growth.
+After a successful career as a consulting engineer in construction, I transitioned into programming and recently graduated from a Software Development course at Northcoders.
+I'm looking to continue my career as a Software Developer in a professional setting that encourages continuous development and growth.

 ✔️ **Tech stack:**
 - **JavaScript:** Node.js and browser